papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 === "Using the Executable"

     Zombienet executables can be downloaded using the latest release uploaded on the [Zombienet repository]( https://github.com/paritytech/zombienet/releases ){target=_blank}.
 You can download the executable for your operating system and architecture and then move it to a directory in your PATH.
-Each release includes executables for Linux and Macos, which are generated using [pkg]( https://github.com/vercel/pkg ){target=_blank}.
-This allows the Zombienet CLI to operate without requiring Node.js to be installed.
+Each release includes executables for Linux and macOS, which are generated using [pkg](https://github.com/vercel/pkg){target=_blank}.
+This allows the Zombienet CLI to operate without requiring NodeJs to be installed.

     Alternatively, you can also download the executable using either `curl` or `wget`: